Mysterious Microbes Workshop

 - Use of disinfectants help to protect humans from harmful microbes.

-The learning objectives of this programme are:
+The learning objectives of the Mysterious Microbes Workshop are:

 - Know where microorganisms (microbes) fit into the 5 kingdoms of life.